SEO Website Redesign Checklist

 1. Keyword Research

-Before you start writing or updating your content, conduct thorough keyword research to identify the terms your target audience is using to find your products or services.
+Before you start writing or updating content, conduct thorough keyword research to identify the terms your target audience is using to find your products or services.
 Use tools like Google Keyword Planner, Ahrefs, or SEMrush to find relevant keywords with high search volume and low competition.

 2. Optimize Your Title Tags and Meta Descriptions